Ablative Erbium Yag Laser

 About 2 to 4 months.

 One or two moles are treated in one sitting and the response of the skin is monitored after a period of 1-3 months.
-Depending on the skin response, next treatment addressing the whole face is planned.
+Depending on the skin response, the next treatment addressing the whole face is planned out accordingly.

-Spot testing is recommended in very dark and wheatish skin complexions but it is not a must.
+Spot testing is recommended in very dark and wheatish skin complexions.